 Mixology geeks know about Luxardo's Maraschino liqueur and brandied cherries in a jar.
 But their Bitter Rosso is just as good.
-Herbs, spices, and citrus fruits including mint, marjoram, thyme, and bitter orange.
-They also leave out the bugs to make it vegan friendly.
+Herbs, spices, and citrus fruits include mint, marjoram, thyme, and bitter orange.

 Don Ciccio & Figli Ambrosia

 This very Italian named bittersweet liqueur is actually made in Washington D.C.
-Turmeric, carrots, Florida blood oranges, and Virginia cantaloupe are combined with Italian botanicals.
-This family recipe combines their Italian heritage with their DC surroundings.
+Turmeric, carrots, Florida blood oranges, and Virginia cantaloupe are combined with Italian botanicals to make this Campari substitute.